raspberrypi/documentation/installation/noobs.md

 ##### Windows

 For Windows users we recommend formatting your SD card using the SD Association's Formatting Tool, which can be downloaded from [sdcard.org](https://www.sdcard.org/downloads/formatter_4/).
-You will need to set "FORMAT SIZE ADJUSTMENT" option to "ON" in the "Options" menu to ensure that the entire SD card volume is formatted, and not just a single partition.
-The updated size will be shown after the format is complete.
+Instructions for using the tool are available at the same site.

 ##### Mac OS